SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_overview.md

 in the **mesh-complete/** folder:

 - **mesh-complete.mesh.vtu**, vtu file containing the solid mesh generated with TetGen.
-- **mesh-complete.exterior.vtp**, vtp file containig all the exterior elements of the mesh generated with TetGen.
+- **mesh-complete.exterior.vtp**, vtp file containing all the exterior elements of the mesh generated with TetGen.
-- **walls_combined.vtp**, vtp file containing all surface elements assigned to the wall, possibily combined from various surfaces.
+- **walls_combined.vtp**, vtp file containing all surface elements assigned to the wall, possibly combined from various surfaces.

 in the **mesh-complete/mesh-surfaces/** folder: